khaliq97/Blitz/README.md

 A web engine for fun that can render a sub set of the HTML and CSS as well as a very early stage JavaScript interpreter.

 ## About
 This is a project to build a somewhat HTML5 compatible browser and learn a ton about web rendering along the way.
-Everything is written from scratch and and I'm still very much learning C++.
+Everything is written from scratch and I'm still very much learning C++.
 Blitz is still very much at the earlier stages of development, so plently more to come.

 ## Features (Broadly)
 * HTML Parsing